iden3/circomlib/circuits/basic_templates/bitify/num2bitsneg/README.md

 ## Description

-This template converts a ...
+TODO: This template converts a ...

 ## Schema